Top 5 Python IDEs For Data Science

 Jupyter Notebook was born out of IPython in 2014.
-It is a web application based on server-client structure and it allows you to create and manipulate notebook documents - or just “notebooks”.
+It is a web application based on the server-client structure, and it allows you to create and manipulate notebook documents - or just “notebooks”.

 You should try it out because… Jupyter Notebook provides you with an easy-to-use, interactive data science environment across many programming languages that doesn’t only work as an IDE, but also as a presentation or education tool.
 It’s perfect for those who are just starting out with data science!

 Features The Jupyter Notebook supports markdowns, allowing you to add HTML components from images to videos.
 Thanks to Jupyter, you can easily see and edit your code in order to create compelling presentations.
 For instance, you can use data visualization libraries like Matplotlib and Seaborn and show your graphs in the same document where your code is.
 Besides all of this, you can export your final work to PDF and HTML files, or you can just export it as a .py file.
 In addition, you can also create blogs and presentations from your notebooks.
 If you want to know more about the features that Jupyter has to offer to you, check out this article.

 “Jupyter Notebook should be an integral part of any Python data scientist’s toolbox.
 It’s great for prototyping and sharing notebooks with visualizations.”

 Tip If you want to know everything about the Jupyter Notebook, the installation process and how to get started with this tool, check out this tutorial that will guide you through this awesome data science tool.